hdumcke/ocp-cad-wrapper/README.md

 ```

 You can now edit <filename> with your favorite editor.
 Each time you save the file OCP CAD Viewer will be refreshed

+## Run with screen

+The tools directory contains to scripts that uses screen to start all session in the background.
+The script in it's current state has the location of the Python virtual environment hard coded as ~/.virtualenvs/build123d